rajeshvkothari/oom/Internal/NEW_GIN_README.md

     - For argo-workflow:

-	  To verify that nonrtric is deployed successfully, use the following command and check that all pods are in running state on nonrtric server:
+	  To verify that nonrtric is deployed successfully, use the following command and check that all pods are in running state on the nonrtric server:

 	  ```sh
 	  $ kubectl get pods -n nonrtric